-That data are lacking to detail the paths of causality not only in these countries but in most South American societies should be a stimulus for greater funding for in country research on NCDs.
+The data lacks details on the paths of causality in these countries and most South American societies, which should be a stimulus for greater funding for in-country research on NCDs.

 Our study is not free of limitations.
-The main limitation is lack of data, as indicated by the limited number of studies available for GBD use in creating these estimates and the metrics´ ensuing wide UIs.Where data are minimal, the results hang on the predictive validity of the modelling attempts.
-These apply few covariables in settings where multiple factors are known to act.
+The main limitation is the limited number of studies available for GBD use in creating these estimates and the metrics' ensuing wide UIs.Where data are minimal, the results hang on the predictive validity of the modeling attempts.
+These apply a few covariables in settings where multiple factors are known to act.
 Additionally, considering the differences found between the countries of South America, there may likely be differences between different regions and states of each country.
-More specific data could further direct public health policies of each country.
-An additional limitation is the lack of incorporation of more recently recognized risk factors such as UPF foods and within-country inequalities producing poverty into the GBD list of risk factors.
+More specific data could further direct the public health policies of each country.
+Another limitation is the lack of incorporation of more recently recognized risk factors such as UPF foods and within-country inequalities producing poverty into the GBD list of risk factors.

 Conclusion